yt-project/governance/source/leadership.rst

 Steering Committee
 ------------------

-Members are eligible to serve on the yt project steering committee.
+Members are eligible to serve on the yt project steering committee (also sometimes referred to as the executive committee).
 The steering committe shall meet quarterly or more often as needed to discuss project-related business.
 Members may join the steering committee by attending one of the team meetings and self-nominating.
-Once nominated, a nominee's entry to the steering committee will be voted on by members of the steering committee by a vote ratio exceeding 3/5.
+Once nominated, a nominee's entry to the steering committee will be voted on by members of the steering committee by a vote ratio equal or exceeding to 3/5.
 One person on the steering committee shall act as the coordinator, in charge of making sure the team meetings happen.
 All developers are welcome to participate in team meetings.